rsvinekar/ProgramminAssignment3/README.md

 The code has been written on Rstudio using the CodeBook.Rmd file.
-This file is converted to CodeBook.md and the R script run_analysis.R using purl() The datasets are tab separated value text files (.tab)
+This file is converted to CodeBook.md and the R script run_analysis.R using purl() The datasets are text files with extension (.tab)
 - The composite dataset of point 1 above is called composite_dataset.tab
 - The dataset with means and standard deviations is mean_std_dataset.tab
 - The dataset with average values for each activity and subject is activity_subject_dataset.tab